Sleepw4lker/PSNDESEnrollment/README.md

 # PSNDESEnrollment

-PowerShell Module to request One-Time Password (OTP) from a Network Device Enrollment Service (NDES) and then to enroll for a User or Machine Certificate.
+PowerShell Module to request One-Time Password (OTP) from a Network Device Enrollment Service (NDES) and then to enroll for a User or Machine Certificate via the  [Simple Certificare Enrollment Protocol (SCEP)](https://tools.ietf.org/html/draft-nourse-scep-23).

 Supports Windows 8.1 / Windows Server 2012 R2 or newer.